lukFisz/puff/README.md

 ## How It Works

-1. The application connects to Deluge via JSON-RPC API
+1. The application connects to Deluge via JSON-RPC API.
+2.
+   - If `PUFF_RUN_ONCE` is `true`:
+     - The retention job runs immediately once and the application exits.
+   - If `PUFF_RUN_ONCE` is `false` (default):
-2. Starts a job scheduler according to `PUFF_CRON_SCHEDULE`
+     - Starts a job scheduler according to `PUFF_CRON_SCHEDULE`.
-3. In each cycle:
+     - In each cycle:
-    - Retrieves a list of finished torrents
+         - Retrieves a list of finished torrents.
-    - Filters torrents that have exceeded the retention period (based on `time_since_download`)
+         - Filters torrents that have exceeded the retention period (based on `time_since_download`).
-    - Removes expired torrents along with their data (if `PUFF_DRY_RUN=false`)
+         - Removes expired torrents along with their data (if `PUFF_DRY_RUN=false`).
-    - Logs operation details, including freed disk space
+         - Logs operation details, including freed disk space.
-    - Sends a notification to Discord (if configured)
+         - Sends a notification to Discord (if configured).

 ## Discord Notifications